kwbonds/crudeoil_products/Readme.md

 I'll attempt to show some basic data ingestion, data preparation, visualization, and predictive modeling techniques in the process.
 I will use the *R* programming language with R Markdown for this document.

-All code for this analysis can be found at: <https://github.com/kwbonds/crude> oil\_products.
+All code for this analysis can be found at: <https://github.com/kwbonds/crudeoil_products>.
 Feel free to clone/fork and comment to me at <kevin.w.bonds@gmail.com>.

 The first thing to do is to load the libraries needed.
 I like to keep these collected at the top of any analysis rather that scattered throughout for future reference.